 The Parker County Appraisal District (PCAD) has prepared and published this mass appraisal report to provide our citizens and taxpayers with a better understanding of the district's appraisal responsibilities and activities as they relate to the mass appraisal of real and personal property in Parker County.
 When mass appraisal techniques are employed, the Chief Appraiser is required to prepare and certify a mass appraisal report at the conclusion of the appraisal portion of the property tax calendar.
-It is the intent of this report to identify the analysis, data, appraisal techniques and methodologies, valuation conclusions and statistical testing that make up the annual mass appraisal efforts of Parker Appraisal District.
+It is the intent of this report to identify the analysis, data, appraisal techniques and methodologies, valuation conclusions and statistical testing that make up the annual mass appraisal efforts of Parker County Appraisal District.

 Texas Appraisal Districts are required by law to use appraisal methodology and procedures in the appraisal of property for ad valorem tax purposes that comply with the Texas Property Tax Code, as well as the Uniform Standards of Professional Appraisal Practice (USPAP).
-The 2019 Parker Appraisal District Mass Appraisal report references the 2018 - 2019 edition of the Uniform Standards of Professional Appraisal Practice (USPAP) as established by the Appraisal Standards Board of The Appraisal Foundation, authorized by the United States Congress as the source of Appraisal Standards and Appraiser Qualifications.
+The 2021 Parker County Appraisal District Mass Appraisal report references the 2020 - 2021 edition of the Uniform Standards of Professional Appraisal Practice (USPAP) as established by the Appraisal Standards Board of The Appraisal Foundation, authorized by the United States Congress as the source of Appraisal Standards and Appraiser Qualifications.
 The purpose of USPAP is to promote and maintain a high level of public trust in appraisal practice by establishing requirements for appraisers.
 USPAP contains ten standards that establish the requirements for appraisal, appraisal review and appraisal consulting services and identify the methods for reporting the results of each activity.

-USPAP Standard 6 specifically establishes the requirements for the development and communication of a mass appraisal.
+USPAP Standards 5 & 6 specifically establishes the requirements for the development and communication of a mass appraisal.
 Mass Appraisal is defined as the process of valuing a group of similar properties as of a given date using standard methodology, employing common data, and allowing for statistical testing.
 This is accomplished with standardized data collection procedures, specification and calibration of mass appraisal models, tables and schedules.
 Ratio study analysis and other performance measures are then used to test appraisal uniformity and accuracy.
-USPAP Standards Rule 6-8 defines the requirements for a mass appraisal written report.
+USPAP Standard 6 defines the requirements for a mass appraisal written report.
 The rule states that report should clearly communicate the elements, results, opinions and value conclusions of the mass appraisal effort.

-The Parker Appraisal District is a political subdivision of the State of Texas created effective January 1, 1980.
+The Parker County Appraisal District is a political subdivision of the State of Texas created effective January 1, 1980.
 The provisions of the Texas Property Tax Code govern the legal, statutory, and administrative requirements of the appraisal district.
 The appraisal district is responsible for appraising property for ad valorem purposes.
 A five-member board of directors, appointed by the taxing units within the boundaries of Parker County, constitutes the district's governing body.
-The chief appraiser, appointed by the Parker Appraisal District Board of Directors, is the chief administrator and chief executive officer for the appraisal district.
+The chief appraiser, appointed by the Parker County Appraisal District Board of Directors, is the chief administrator and chief executive officer for the appraisal district.

 It is also the responsibility of the board to appoint the Appraisal Review Board (ARB) members, approve the appraisal district budget, and adopt general policies.
+For 2022, new ARB members will be appointed by the Local Administrative District Judge.
 The board of directors does not have the authority to value property or administer exemptions.
-Rather to ensure adherence with generally accepted appraisal practice, the board is responsible for the adoption of a biennial, written plan for the reappraisal of all property with in the CAD boundaries.
-For 2019, PCAD is operating under the guidelines established in the 2018-2019 Reappraisal Plan.
+Rather to ensure adherence with generally accepted appraisal practice, the board is responsible for the adoption of a biennial, written plan for the reappraisal of all property within the CAD boundaries.
+For 2021, PCAD is operating under the guidelines established in the 2021-2022 Reappraisal Plan.